The why, when, and what of follow up emails after proposals

 Whatever you hear back from the client, be sure to say thank you for their business.
 They’ve given you their time, provided you with experience, and they may change their mind in the future and become a valued client.

-If you don’t hear back from a client after preparing a proposal, it shouldn’t be a concern.
+If you don’t hear back from a client after preparing a contractor proposal template, it shouldn’t be a concern.
 In fact, it’s not unusual that this would happen.
 Clients are busy, have multiple priorities, or may have several decision-making stages in their organization.
 It’s not a reflection on your proposal or your business.

 Clients will usually appreciate the time and effort you take to send a follow up email after your proposal.
 That’s why having a system to follow up with clients is an important part of the proposal process.